BMariscal/study-notebook/Resources.md

 * [Asymptotic notation](https://www.khanacademy.org/computing/computer-science/algorithms/asymptotic-notation/a/asymptotic-notation)
 * Search (Binary search, linear search)
 * Sorting Algos (Quick sort, Merge sort, Heap sort ... know their time and space complexities, and whether they're stable or unstable)
+* Implement a Stack & a Queue using arrays
 * String manipulation
 * Array manipulation
 * Bit manipulation (Background knowledge needed: The Base-2 System and the 8-bit Byte, [logic gates](https://www.khanacademy.org/computing/ap-computer-science-principles/computers-101/logic-gates-and-circuits/a/logic-gates), bitwise operations (AND, OR, XOR, etc.))
 * Sets
-* Hash maps (hash functions...what are they? how would you make one?)
+* HashMaps (hash functions...what are they? how would you make one?)
 * Queues
 * Recursion
 * Backtracking
+* Greedy Algorithms
 * DFS and BFS
 * Dynamic Programming (DP)
 * Linked lists (both singly and doubly linked) - reverse a link list, find a node in the middle of a link list, find a cycle
-* Binary Search Tree (AVL trees are optional)
+* Binary Search Trees (AVL trees are optional) - Print a binary tree using DFS (in-order, preorder and post order - all three of them) and BFS
 * Heaps (Min and Max)
 * Tries
-* Graphs (directed and undirected graphs, acyclic and cyclic graphs, adjacency list vs adjacency matrix, detect a cycle, topological sorting, Finding connected components, Minimum Spanning Tree, DFS, BFS, Shortest Path Algos)
+* Graphs

+    * directed and undirected graphs
+    * acyclic and cyclic graphs
+    * adjacency list vs adjacency matrix
+    * detect cycle in an undirected graph
+    * detect cycle in a directed graph
+    * count connected components in graph
+    * find strongly connected components in graph
+    * topological sorting
+    * Minimum Spanning Tree
+    * DFS and BFS
+    * Dijkstra's Algorithm/Shortest Path Algos
 * How to do recursion in your sleep